SDGGiesbrecht/Workspace/Tests/Mock Projects/After/SDGLibrary/.github/CONTRIBUTING.md

     - Link to the original issue with `#000`.
     - State your agreement to licensing your contributions under the [project licence](LICENSE.md).
 5. **Wait for continuous integration** to complete its validation.
-6. **Request a review** from John Doe by clicking the gear in the top right of the pull request page.
+6. **Request a review** from John Doe or Jane Doe by clicking the gear in the top right of the pull request page.

 </details>
 <details>